Hay: Baling

-Large Bales

-Farmers who need to make large amounts of hay are likely to choose balers that produce much larger bales, maximizing the amount of hay that is protected from the elements.
-Large bales come in two types, round and square.
-Large square bales, which can weigh up to 1000 kg, can be stacked and are easier to transport on trucks.
-Large round bales, which typically weigh 300 to 400 kg, are more moisture-resistant, and pack the hay more densely (especially at the center).
+Farmers who need to make large amounts of hay will likely choose balers that produce much larger bales, maximizing the amount of hay protected from the elements.
+Large bales come in two types: round and square.
+Large square bales, which can weigh up to 1000 kg, can be stacked and easily transported on trucks.
+Large round bales, which typically weigh 300 to 400 kg, are more moisture-resistant and pack the hay more densely (especially at the center).
 Round bales are quickly fed with the use of mechanized equipment.

-The ratio of volume to surface area makes it possible for many dry-area farmers to leave large bales outside until they are consumed.
-Wet-area farmers and those in climates with heavy snowfall can stack round bales under a shed or tarp, but can also use a light but durable plastic wrap that partially encloses bales left outside.
+The volume-to-surface area ratio allows many dry-area farmers to leave large bales outside until consumed.
+Wet-area farmers and those in climates with heavy snowfall can stack round bales under a shed or tarp and use a light but durable plastic wrap that partially encloses outside bales.
 The wrap repels moisture but leaves the ends of the bale exposed so that the hay itself can "breathe" and does not begin to ferment.
-When it is possible to store round bales under a shed, they last longer and less hay is lost to rot and moisture.
+When it is possible to store round bales under a shed, they last longer, and less hay is lost to rot and moisture.

-Haylage

 For animals that eat silage, a bale wrapper may be used to seal a round bale completely and trigger the fermentation process.
 It is a technique used as a money-saving process by producers who do not have access to a superior silo, and for producing silage that is transported to other locations.
-In very damp climates, it is a legitimate alternative to drying hay completely and when processed properly, the natural fermentation process prevents mold and rot.
+In very damp climates, it is a legitimate alternative to drying hay completely.
+When processed properly, the natural fermentation process prevents mold and rot.
 Round bale silage is also sometimes called "haylage", and is seen more commonly in Europe than in either the United States or Australia.
 Hay stored in this fashion must remain completely sealed in plastic, as any holes or tears will allow the entrance of oxygen and can stop the preservation properties of fermentation and lead to spoilage.

-Stacks

-Haystacks are stacks of harvested hay, stacked in many different ways depending on the region of the world, climate, if baled or loose, and so on.